natalieagus/50002-2022/_lab/lab1.md

 We could determine the resistance graphically **from the slope of a line tangent to the IDS curve at VDS = 1.2V**.
 But we can get a rough idea of the channel resistance by determining the **slope** of a line passing through the origin and the point we chose on the IDS curve, i.e., compute channel resistance $$\approx 1.2V / \delta I_{DS}$$.

 Of course, the channel resistance depends on the dimensions of the MOSFET we used to make the measurement.
-> For MOSFETs, their IDS is proportional to W/L where W is the width of the MOSFET (1.2 microns in this example) and L is the length (0.6 microns in this example).
+> For MOSFETs, their $$I_{DS}$$ is **proportional** to W/L where W is the width of the MOSFET (1.2 microns in this example) and L is the length (0.6 microns in this example) of the MOSFET.
+Refer to [this](https://natalieagus.github.io/50002/notes/cmostechnology#the-mosfet) notes if you can't visualise which is the width and length of the MOSFET.
+>
-When reporting the effective channel resistance, it’s useful to report the sheet resistance, i.e., the resistance when W/L = 1.
+>When reporting the effective *channel* resistance, it’s useful to report the **sheet** resistance, i.e., the resistance when W/L = 1.
 That way you can easily estimate the effective channel resistance for other size devices by scaling the sheet resistance appropriately.
+>
 > Since W/L = 2 for the device you measured, it conducts twice as much current and has half the channel resistance as a device with W/L = 1, so you need to double the channel resistance you computed above in order to estimate the effective channel sheet resistance.

 <div class="yellowbox"><div class="custom_box"> **Record** down the value for the effective channel sheet resistance you calculated from that measurement.
 You need this information to get Checkoff 1.
 You can access the checkoffs 1 to 7 for Lab 1 through eDimension.  </div></div><br>